Tennessee Roads - US 11E

 US 11E

-This has to be a recent sign, because why else would it have an I-26 shield on it?
+This northbound sign courtesy Lou Corsaro has to be recent, because why else would it have an I-26 shield on it?
 Okay, that's really replacing an I-181 shield, and since I-181 was a north-south route, the sign was perfect back then.
 Even though I-26 East actually travels slightly West as it moves steadily South, it still requires the additional directional banner.
-Then, as I said before, US 23 was moved here, further complicating this poor northbound sign.
-US 19W North joins US 11E straight ahead for a bannered-route multiplex.
+Then US 23 was moved here, further complicating this poor northbound sign.
+US 19W NB comes off of I-26 to join US 11E straight ahead for a bannered-route multiplex.

 Okay, if this sign is the same age as the last one, why does it look even worse?
-Here's my answer - this originally said I-181 NORTH Kingsport.
-The I-26 shield fit over the I-181 shield, and then the US 23 shield had to be patched onto the sign.
-Since directions are now completely obscured, they have to be supplied by the attached banners.
-I'm not sure if I'm correct, but I can't imagine what other answer/excuse there is.
+Here's my best answer - this originally said I-181 NORTH Kingsport.
+The I-26 shield fit over the I-181 shield, and then the US 23 shield had to be patched onto the sign over "North."
+Since directions were thus completely obscured, they had to be supplied by the attached banners.
+I can't imagine what other answer/excuse there is.

 Into Virginia on US 11